tonesto7/homebridge-smartthings-tonesto7/README.md

 ***v1.5.14*** - Added in Settings support for homebridge-config-ui-x plugin, added in check to prevent thermostats with the lock capability to be added as locks.

+***v1.5.15*** - fixed/removed some Settings support for homebridge-config-ui-x plugin, also made a few minor fixes.

 <br>